-Osteoporosis risk factors after the menopauseNovember 13th, 2012 in Diseases, Conditions, Syndromes /
+Osteoporosis risk factors after the menopauseNovember 13, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A preliminary study of 127 post-menopausal women on hormone replacement therapy in Portugal suggests that there are several risk factors associated with osteoporosis and bone fracture these include age, low bone mineral density, a sedentary lifestyle, coffee consumption and ovariectomy.
 Details are reported later this month in the International Journal of Medical Engineering and Informatics.

 Osteoporosis is a disease of the skeleton commonly associated with low bone mass and is predominant in elderly, post-menopausal women.
 Elza Fonseca of the Polytechnic Institute of Bragança and colleagues there and at the Medical Imaging Centre in Porto, point out that osteoporosis was common in the group of Portuguese women studied.
 They discuss data from different geographic regions concerning this public health problem.

 The team hoped to identify common factors and so underpin knowledge on this potentially debilitating and critical bone disease.
 The clinical relevance is that those with the condition are highly susceptible to bone fractures, which can lead to pain, hospitalisation and disablement, particularly in the case of hip, spine and wrist fracture.
 Indeed, fractures linked to osteoporosis are unfortunately often linked to patient death.

 Bone mass density as determined by dual energy X-ray absorptiometry (DEXA) has been used frequently to determine whether a particular patient is at increased risk of fracture, it also provides a quantitative marker for osteoporosis, which is defined as having BMD 2.5 standard deviations below average.
 Osteopenia, a precursor condition to osteoporosis, is marked by a BMD 1.0 to 2.5 below average.